 Central Okanagan Dog Control Services work with, supports and encourages responsible dog owners across the entire Regional District.

 We recognize that most dog owners are responsible in the care and control of their pet and in doing so, act as a good neighbour in handling their dog on and off their property.
-They licence their pet, leash it in public and keep it under their care and control at all times!
+They licence their pet, leash it in public keeping it under their care and control at all times and pick up and dispose of waste.

 View our guide to Responsible Dog Ownership in the Regional District